pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 {% endhighlight %}

 The only part of this class worth explanation is the `hashCode()` method.
 Why such hash function?
-We need something that depends on both numbers in some not-completely-trivial way.
+We need something that depends on both numbers in a not-completely-trivial way.
 Multiplying by some prime numbers and adding seems good enough.
 We'll come back to this issue later.

-We'll use `HashSet` as a field:
+We'll use a `HashSet` of `Point`s as a field:

 {% highlight Java %}
 public static final int HASH_SIZE = 8192;